RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 While you wait for your Apple Developer Account to be approved, we recommend developing two lists of beta testers.
 One list will be for Android, the other for iOS.

 You'll need a set of emails for anyone willing to be a beta tester for your app.

+For Android, the users you plan to invite must have Google or G Suite Accounts.

 __IMPORTANT__